 - …or buy one from any participating museum

-- Your ticket is valid for the hours of the event, during which time you can also use it as a pass for the special shuttle buses that operate
+- Your ticket was valid for the hours of the event, during which time you could also use it as a pass for the special shuttle buses that operated

-- The ticket also counts as a network travel pass for public transport in Vienna from 5.30pm on October 5th to 12.30am on October 6th
+- The ticket also counted as a network travel pass for public transport in Vienna from 5.30pm on the day to 12.30am the following day

-- You may find other included travel experiences, such as a ride on a sightseeing bus
+- You could find other included travel experiences, such as a ride on a sightseeing bus

-The night “only” lasts six hours: use the ORF site to plan your schedule carefully.
-With tens of thousands participating, queues can develop for the more popular locations.
+The night “only” lasts a few hours, so use the ORF site to plan your schedule carefully.
+With tens of thousands of people participating, queues can develop for the more popular locations.

 My tip: use the early evening to explore some of the less well-known museums and leave the heavyweights until late, when crowds have begun to thin.